 Which means for our asset as example:'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-Using this definition on our asset we see for example:'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
+Which means for our asset as example:'Downside risk is the financial risk associated with losses.
+That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
+Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-Using this definition on our asset we see for example:'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+Applying this definition to our asset in some examples:'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'